Fries-byte/Go.js/README.md

 ‎‎   ◦ Go.js is source free, which means that other people can use it. <br />
 ‎‎   ◦ Go.js is still under development. <br />
-‎‎   ◦ Go.js can only be used on DevTools (Inspect > Console), since its code also has prompts.
+‎‎   ◦ Go.js can only be used on DevTools (Inspect > Console), since its code also has prompts. <br />

-#Copy
+# Copy
  [![Download zip](https://img.shields.io/badge/Version-v1.1.1-blue)](https://github.com/GoPorts) <br />

 ```js